 Step 3 – focus on skin repair products

 “In the evening, we can be more liberal with repair-focused products,” says Miami-based cosmetic dermatologist, Dr. Christopher O’Connell.
 “And we don’t need to worry about sun exposure, which can break down certain types of anti-aging creams that contain retinol (natural vitamin A) or retin-A (synthetic vitamin A).
 These are useful for improving the effect of sun damage, acne, fine lines and wrinkles.
 They must always be used at night.”

 With sun out of the mix, anti-aging products are at their most effective at bedtime and can tap into that all-important overnight period when the body focuses on repair and regeneration, including skin cell renewal.
 That’s also prime time to get the most from your anti-aging serums, infused with skin-firming ingredients like collagen, and exfoliating products containing alpha-hydroxy acids (AHAs), effective for battling fine lines and smoothing skin.

 And before you switch off your night light, apply a rich lip balm to prevent lips from drying out as you breathe from the mouth while sleeping.
 Skip any products that create a stinging sensation with potentially irritating ingredients like camphor, menthol or peppermint.
-Go old school and dab petroleum jelly on your lips to do the trick.
+Go old school and dab petroleum jelly on your lips for a seal that will last the night.